faenrandir/a_careful_examination/content/documents/book_of_mormon/response_to_lds_living_article_evidence_support_the_book_of_mormon.md

 > Testimony comes only from reading with real intent, pondering, and praying.
 If you haven't yet done so, apply the formula found in Moroni 10:3--5.
 Rely on the Holy Ghost to teach and testify to you.
 It works every time.

-Even though Moroni's promise is viewed by members as a silver bullet, there are legitimate problems with this approach, as detailed in {{ link(text="Testimony, Spiritual Experiences, and Truth: A Careful Examination", path="/testimony-spiritual-experiences-truth/") }}.
+Even though Moroni's promise is viewed by members as a silver bullet, there are legitimate problems with this approach, as detailed in [Testimony, Spiritual Experiences, and Truth: A Careful Examination](/testimony-spiritual-experiences-truth/).
 The primary issues with using Moroni's promise to determine the Book of Mormon's truthfulness are:

 1. There are many other religious and quasi-religious groups---each with many mutually exclusive truth claims---who rely on this method for convincing